cakephp/authorization/docs/Middleware-and-Component.md

 }
 ```

 Above we see an article being authorized for the current user.
-By the current
+By default the current
 request's `action` is used for the policy method.
 You can choose
 a policy method to use if necessary: